Foundations of Professional Practice 3A

 Course Assessment Requirements:

-- Formal Examination: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course. - To be awarded a pass or higher grade in this course each student is required to submit all assessment items and gain at least 50% of the aggregate marks for the course.
+- In Term Test: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course. - To be awarded a pass or higher grade in this course each student is required to submit all assessment items and gain at least 50% of the aggregate marks for the course.

 - Quiz: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course.